Abstract

 [

-our respondents were frustrated by a number of their expectations going
+frustrated by a number of their expectations going unfulfilled, namely intuitive

-and develop a relationship with tool users.
-Building on the sentiments of one of
+relationship with tool users.
+Building on the sentiments of one of our

-our respondents, we have organized our remarks below around the principle that
+respondents, we have organized our remarks below around the principle that tool

 contract.